robcarver17/pysystemtrade/docs/data.md

     )
 ```

 A *monotonic* roll calendar will have increasing datestamps in the index.
 It's possible, if your data is messy, to get non-monotonic calendars.
-Unfortunately there is no automatic way to fix this, you need to dive in and rebuild the data (this is why I store the calendars as .csv files to make such hacking easy).
+Unfortunately there is no automatic way to fix this, you need to dive in and rebuild the data (this is why I store the calendars as CSV files to make such hacking easy).

 A *valid* roll calendar will have current and next contract prices on the roll date.
 Since when we created the calendar using individual prices we've already adjusted the roll calendars they should always pass this test (if we couldn't find a date when we have aligned prices then the calendar generation would have failed with an exception).

 #### Manually editing roll calendars

-Roll calendars are stored in .csv format [and here is an example](/data/futures/roll_calendars_csv/DAX.csv).
-Of course you could put these into Mongo DB, or Parquet, but I like the ability to hack them if required; plus we only use them when starting the system up from scratch.
-If you have to manually edit your .csv roll calendars, you can easily load them up and check they are monotonic and valid.
+Roll calendars are stored in CSV format [and here is an example](/data/futures/roll_calendars_csv/DAX.csv).
+Of course you could put these into MongoDB, or Parquet, but I like the ability to hack them if required; plus we only use them when starting the system up from scratch.
+If you have to manually edit your CSV roll calendars, you can easily load them up and check they are monotonic and valid.
 The function [`check_saved_roll_calendar`](/sysinit/futures/rollcalendars_from_db_prices_to_csv.py) is your friend.
 Just make sure you are using the right datapath.

-### Roll calendars from existing 'multiple prices' .csv files
+### Roll calendars from existing 'multiple prices' CSV files

 In the next section we learn how to use roll calendars, and price data for individual contracts, to create DataFrames of *multiple prices*: the series of prices for the current, forward and carry contracts; as well as the identity of those contracts.
 But it's also possible to reverse this operation: work out roll calendars from multiple prices.